dotnet/Nerdbank.GitVersioning/readme.md

 number if they ever had to.

-Note that the git commit ID is *always* included in the `AssemblyInformationVersionAttribute` so one can always match a binary to the exact version of source code that produced it.
+Note that the git commit ID is *always* included in the `AssemblyInformationalVersionAttribute` so one can always match a binary to the exact version of source code that produced it.

 ### How do I translate from a version to a git commit and vice versa?